 Terrorist or other radical organizations may attempt to use radioactive materials to further their social, economic or political goals.
 The Radiological Dispersive Devices Work Group's goal is to provide information about these dispersive devices to help education the public and support emergency response organizations.

-The Chairperson of the Radiological Dispersive Devices Work Group is:
+The Members of the Radiological Dispersive Devices Working Group are:

 Definition from NCRP 138

 3.1.0 Radiological Dispersal Events

 For convenience and clarity, radiological dispersal incidents are divided into two broad categories: those involving small and generally highly localized sources and those involving the dispersal of large amount of radioactive materials over large areas.